Atinos31/Blog-it/README.md

 - published date

  #### login
-4. While logged in, make sure  you can see all blogs and that any blogs that was created by you, now has the edit and delete button on them. you can also view your profile.
+4. While logged in, make sure  you can see all blogs and that any blogs that was created by you, now has the edit and delete button on them.
+- while logged in , make sure you can see blogs written by you on your profile page.

 5. While logged in as an admin, make sure you can view all blogs  and blog categories and that all categories blogs now have the edit and delete button. so the admin may delete inappropriate blogs created by users  but may not  edit blogs  created by other users.
 - admin can delete and edit blogs created by him /her